-Understand that solutions developed elsewhere may not always translate directly.
+Understand that solutions developed elsewhere will not translate directly.
 Build and leverage partnerships to navigate.
 Engage broadly and build trust, from government institutions, companies already operating in the market, to professional firms, and community stakeholders.
 Leverage networks to better understand and execute.
-These relationships are key to navigating complexity and creating lasting impact
+These relationships are key to navigating complexity and creating lasting impact.